 A merchant cash advance, for example, can provide a lump sum based upon your credit and debit card receipts, a great funding tool for cash flow.
 The provider will use this information to make a projection about your likely future sales and make an appropriate offer.
-As such, this is not a loan in the conventional sense, it is an advance based upon the sales of your business, which means it does not rely on your credit score in the same way as a loan.
+As such, this is not a secured borrowing in the conventional sense, it is an advance based upon the sales of your business, which means it does not rely on your credit score in the same way as a loan.

 Invoice factoring, may not technically fit in the bad credit business loans category but will allow you to unlock the value of your unpaid invoices.
 They will advance a percentage of your invoice value – normally between 70% and 80% and take on responsibility for managing the invoice and chasing payments.
 Once they have been paid, they will return the remaining amount to you minus their fee.

 Here are a few options open to you if you are looking to secure a business funding with bad credit:

 - Unsecured Business Loans